 In one study, when 49 women took a whiff of six different men’s two-day-old T-shirts, the ones they preferred most had MHC that was unlike their own.
 Women taking the pill were the exception, the study found.
 Men's saliva may also contain traces of testosterone, which can increase the sex drive in a woman, suggesting that kissing is kind of a catalyst for sexual chemistry.

 “It’s probably happened to me three times in my life,” says Mary, a 55-year-old website designer.
 “Your heart skips a beat, and they smell nice and you can’t keep your hands off of them.
 One man was short, fat, bald and a slow runner—but boy, I could not keep away from him.”
 For the last two years, Mary has been dating a man with whom she had terrific chemistry in high school.
 “Thirty-five years later, I saw him and I thought, it’s still there.”

 But it's also essential to note that Leslie and her husband ultimately split.
 The sex was always terrific: but it didn't add up to the right kind of bonding.
 "We were never really friends," Leslie says now, a year later, after they've signed divorce papers.

 Ideal chemistry won't make your relationship a success--and it also isn't absolutely necessary for success.
-“Those who are intensely in love from the outset are only slightly more likely to have a good relationship,” says Aron.
+“Those who are intensely in love from the outset are only slightly more likely to have a good relationship,” says Arthur Aron, a psychologist at Stony Brook who studies love.
 “Talk to anyone in India, where arranged marriages are the norm, and they’ll tell you it’s possible to grow to love someone.”